-- CenterPoint Energy extended service in the third week of March to its one-millionth Houston-area customer.
+- CenterPoint Energy extended natural gas service in the third week of March to its one-millionth Houston-area customer.

 - On May 30, CenterPoint Energy announced that it had permanently reduced its bank credit facility to $2.846 billion since it amended its $3.85 billion credit facility on February 28.

 - CenterPoint Energy announced on October 7 that it completed a refinancing of its $2.85 billion bank credit facility.
 On September 9, the company and its subsidiary, CenterPoint Energy Houston Electric, LLC, issued $500 million of secured and unsecured debt, which was used to reduce the credit facility to $2.35 billion.
 The company closed on a new $2.35 billion credit facility to replace the prior facility.
 The new three-year facility was composed of a revolving credit facility of $1.425 billion with a 12-bank syndicate and a $925 million term loan from institutional investors.